Xanadoses: Distribution

 This species is endemic to New Zealand.
-It has been collected in the Bay of Plenty and the Nelson regions.
+It has been collected in the North and South Islands including in the Bay of Plenty and the Nelson regions.

 Behaviour

-Adults have been observed on the wing in December.
+Adults have been observed on the wing from August to December.
 This species pupates inside the bark of its host tree forming a bulge in the bark at the end of a mine.
 The interior of the bulge is lined with silk.

 Host species

 The larvae of this moth mine the bark of host plants Weinmannia racemosa, W. silvicola, Nothofagus fusca, Myrsine salicina, and Quintinia serrata, resulting in "scribble" patterns being formed on the bark of these trees.
 It has also been hypothesised that Knightia excelsa may also be a larval host of X. nielseni.